jacdtaylor/startup/README.md

 [x] - done - 20% Application elements.
 Buttons are using bootstrap [x] - done - 10% Application text content.
 Text is displayed.
 [x] - done - 10% Application images.

+## JavaScript deliverable

+For this deliverable I implemented by JavaScript so that the application works for a single user.
+I also added placeholders for future technology.

+- **login** - When you press enter or the login button it takes you to the manager page.
+- **database** - Displayed the task information.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+- **WebSocket** - I have a location where shared tasks will be stored and viewed.
+This will be later replaced with Websocked Data.
+- **application logic** - Editing, deleting, creating and marking tasks as complete all have been implemented.
+Users also can go through tasks.